 I knew I wanted to be a founder, but I clearly wasn’t ready.
 So I moved to Philly to work at a small startup.
 It was the best decision I could have made.
 In three years I learned how to sell, manage people, forecast, and handle money.
 We grew to more than 15 employees and crossed a million in revenue.
 It was the coolest feeling ever.

 The more I sold to founders building real companies, the more I realized how common my story was.
 Building a company is tough.
-Founder after founder told me the same thing: they didn’t have intimate conversations with other founders, but they wished they could.
+Founder after founder told me the same thing: since the day they committed to entrepreneurship, they haven’t had a core group who wanted the same things out of life as them.

 I remember asking the founder I worked for why he never went to networking events in the city.
 He said, “They all suck.
 They let anyone in, and you never really meet anyone.
 You just talk to a lot of people.”
 He was right.
 None of those events were built for founders to be vulnerable or real.
 Half the time you didn’t even need to be a founder to get in.